jmtalec/NumberBase/README.md

 ## Features

 - **Base conversion:** Convert integers to different bases, such as binary, decimal, or custom bases.
+- **Integer conversion:** Converts bases representations such as binary or custom bases to decimal.
 - **Base-preserving arithmetic operations:** Perform arithmetic operations (`+`, `-`, `*`, etc.) while retaining the original base of the numbers.
 - **Immutable properties:** Certain properties like `base`, `base_map`, and `null` are immutable after the object is created.
 - **String representation:** Customize the string and repr representation of the number based on its base.